Within the natural cycles of any business, there are times that offer a chance to review, reflect and recharge.

 - What did customers love?

 - What did they tell you that surprised you about how delighted they were?

 Did you hear about a specific employee, process, or part of the journey more than others?
 That can shine a light on a specific part of the experience to scale to other parts of the journey.

 Look for the words and emotions expressed from customers.

 And don’t forget to celebrate!
 Feel good about creating those emotional wins for customers.
-This year especially, it’s important to reflect on what worked WELL.
+During challenging times especially, it’s important to reflect on what worked WELL.